-As discussed in a previous post, there is exciting potential for 3D printing as part of an educational curriculum.
+As discussed in a previous post, there are exciting opportunities for 3D printing in K-12 education curriculum.
 It can help to bring ideas to life in a tangible form that can help facilitate new understanding.

 Here are just a few possibilities that come to mind for using 3D printing as part of a K-12 curriculum:

 Challenge kids to design, model and print a bridge that can span a space of about six or seven inches (that way, the bridge will fit on most 3D printer build platforms).